- About

 - Get Involved

-This event will take place as part of the 2022 NABT Professional Development Conference being held in Indianapolis from November 10-13, 2022.
-Posters will be divided into three categories with descriptions and criteria of each provided below.
+This event will take place as part of the 2025 NABT Professional Development Conference being held in St. Louis, Missouri.
+Posters will be divided into three categories, with descriptions and criteria of each provided below.

 Student Competition: Biology Education Research – The purpose of this category is to encourage and reward a scholarly, data-driven approach to teaching by the next generation of educators.
-As such, it is only open to undergraduate or graduate student presenters.
-All submissions must include a faculty mentor as a secondary author.
+As such, it is only open to student presenters and has two divisions: one for high school and undergraduate students, and one for graduate students.
+Please note that all submissions to this category must have a student as primary (first) author AND a faculty mentor as a secondary author.
+Otherwise, posters will be moved into the General Category (non-competition).

-General Category (non-competition) – Open to all participants.
+General Category (non-competition) – Open to all participants; however, students are strongly encouraged to enter one of the competition categories instead.
 Posters can present the incorporation of new teaching strategies, techniques, or programs.
 Past posters have even highlighted a new lesson plan or laboratory exercise.
 Posters that include research and data on the efficacy of presented techniques are particularly encouraged.
 Posters on basic biological research that lack a learning component are typically not appropriate.

-Proposals submitted after August 15th, 2022 will not be considered by the Poster Committee.
-Poster layout is at the discretion of the authors but all presenters are encouraged to use the #betterposter format.
+Proposals submitted after August 1, 2025 will not be considered by the Poster Committee.
+Poster layout is at the discretion of the authors, but all presenters are encouraged to use the #betterposter format.
 Please limit the poster width to 48 inches.

-Participants presenting the poster must register and pay the appropriate fees to attend the NABT Professional Development Conference.
+All poster presenters must register and pay the appropriate fees to attend the NABT Professional Development Conference.

-If you have any questions or comments, please contact Rachel Pigg and Michael Moore at nabtposters@gmail.com.
+If you have any questions or comments, please contact Jeremy Hsu, Melanie Lenahan, or Kaleb Heinrich at nabtposters@gmail.com.

 The National Association of Biology Teachers empowers educators to provide the best possible biology and life science education for all students.